Skip to content

 In the UK, over one million people are exposed to aircraft noise above levels recommended for the protection of health.

-There’s good evidence to suggest that more people are annoyed at lower levels of aircraft noise today than in the past, despite the introduction of relatively less noisy planes.
+The evidence suggests that more people are annoyed at lower levels of aircraft noise today than in the past, despite the introduction of relatively less noisy planes.
 The CAA’s 2014 study into attitudes towards aircraft noise showed the same percentage of respondents highly annoyed at 54dB Leq as were previously affected at 57dB Leq (in 1982).

 Some researchers agree with the view of many communities that this could be, in part, related to the increase in the number of noise incidents experienced.
 While airport noise maps may show noise ‘contours’ shrinking over time there has been no evidence of a reduction in community concerns.